Gofnax/Glem_Language/README.md

 and returning them the final value that that input come sdown to.

 **Design Considerations:**
-* Managing an environment (a dictionary) to map identifiers to their corresponding values or functions.
+* Managing an environment (a dictionary) to map identifiers to their corresponding values or functions, to resemble memory storage.
 A call stack is implemented by the grammar of the language, and simulated using a stack to manage function calls and recursion.
 * AST nodes are evaluated by the interpreter based on their types, such as binary operations, function calls, literals, etc..
 It recursively processes the tree, applying operations and managing scopes, and at the end returning the final value of each statement.